Flamur Dzelili

-Flamur Dzelili (Flamur Xhelili; born 9 September 1999) is a Swedish professional footballer who plays as a winger for Superettan club Jönköpings Södra IF.
+Flamur Dzelili (Flamur Xhelili; born 9 September 1999) is a Swedish professional footballer who plays as a winger for Macedonian club Bashkimi.

 Club career

 Varbergs BoIS

 On 10 December 2021, Dzelili signed a two-year precontract with Allsvenskan club Varbergs BoIS and this transfer would become legally effective in January 2022.
 On 19 February 2022, he was named as a Varbergs BoIS substitute for the first time in the 2021–22 Svenska Cupen group stage against Sollentuna FK.
 His debut with Varbergs BoIS came on 2 October 2022 in a 1–1 home draw against BK Häcken after coming on as a substitute at last minutes in place of André Boman.

 Jönköpings Södra IF

 On 19 January 2023, Dzelili signed a two-year contract with Superettan club Jönköpings Södra IF.
 His debut with Jönköpings Södra IF came a month later in the 2022–23 Svenska Cupen group stage against BK Häcken after coming on as a substitute at 65th minute in place of Taylor Silverholt.
-Seven days after debut, Dzelili scored his first goal for Jönköpings Södra IF in his second appearance for the club in a 1–3 away defeat over Halmstads BK in 2022–23 Svenska Cupen group stage.
+Seven days after debut, Dzelili scored his first goal for Jönköpings Södra IF in his second appearance for the club in a 3–1 away defeat over Halmstads BK in 2022–23 Svenska Cupen group stage.